 • • •

-By 1949 the boom was on for those of means: two chickens in every pot, two cars in every garage; all consumption was conspicuous, and food waste a distant memory under the blinding glare of so much chrome trim.
-The potato-head face attachments were initially given away as prizes in cereal boxes in 1949, but in 1952 Hasbro came calling, so Lerner bought back the rights then re-sold them to the toy giant.
-Soon Mr. Potato Head became the first toy advertised on television and a bestseller.
+George Lerner came up with the idea in the early 1940s, but it didn’t catch on due to concerns about food waste during wartime rationing.
+By 1949, though, the boom was on: two chickens in every pot, two cars in every garage, all consumption conspicuous, food waste lost in the blinding glare of so much chrome trim.
+The toy was a hit, with attachments given away in cereal boxes—at least until Hasbro came calling in 1952.
+Lerner sold them the rights, and Mr. Potato Head soon became the first toy advertised on television.

-Genetic analysis suggests that “modern” tuberculosis originated in Africa about 5000 years ago, from where it rapidly spread—even to South America.
+- Genetic analysis suggests that “modern” tuberculosis originated in Africa about 5000 years ago, from where it rapidly spread—even to South America.
 How did it get across the ocean?
 I’m glad you asked, because the answer is: seals.
 Those monsters!

 5. Finally, the doom tube of dr. megalomann: